Cvmcosta/ltijs/docs/namesandroles.md

 - **options.limit**

-  Specifies the number of members per page that should be returned. **(This does not add a page limit, usually the `limit` and `pages` filters would be used together)**
+  Specifies the number of members per page that should be returned per members page **(By default only one members page is returned.)**.

 - **options.pages**
-  Specifies the number of pages that should be returned. **(Using this without the `limit` filter just causes the entire member list to be returned in a single page)**
+  Specifies the number of pages that should be returned.

   Ex: